FLAIROx/JaxMARL/README.md

 ## Quick Start

 We take inspiration from the [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) and [Gymnax](https://github.com/RobertTLange/gymnax) interfaces.
 Actions, observations, rewards and done values are passed as dictionaries keyed by agent name, allowing for differing action and observation spaces.

-XX, with a dummy action passed for agents not acting at that timestep.
+The done dictionary contains an additional `"__all__"` key, specifying whether the episode has ended.
+We follow a parallel structure, with each agent passing an action at each timestep.
+For ascyhronous games, such as Hanabi, a dummy action is passed for agents not acting at a given timestep.

 ### Basic JaxMARL API  Usage
 ```python